joshuaharry/efmt/README.md

   - A function to run.
   - A list of shell command arguments to execute on the file <TARGET>.

 With that set up, you can format a buffer using `M-x efmt` from inside Emacs.
-Note that the point probably move quite a bit in the document.
+Note that the point might move somewhere unexpected.
 You can also hook `efmt` up to an autosave hook, if you like.

 # Testing